yasufum/qemu-hda/README.md

 #### (3) Run VM

+[NOTE] Before run VM using this tool, you have to setup specialized qemu which is contained in previous version of SPP (https://github.com/garogers01/soft-patch-panel) for running SPP and DPDK.

 Copy image file into runscript/ which you created by running create_install.sh in previous section.

 There are two scripts for running VM, ring.sh and vhost.sh for your purpose (You might see other scripts, but there are no need).